Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Conclusions

 An outcome of the theory developed in this paper is the possibility of defining optimal fingerprinting also for a time-dependent system, i.e. to perform a statistical analysis of the anomaly signal obtained from an individual trajectory aimed at linking causally such anomaly to an acting cause, namely an extra forcing added to the system.
 Optimal fingerprinting has become a powerful and extremely valuable tool for performing detection and attribution of climate change, by assuming a hypothetical steady state climate as preindustrial reference state.
 Thanks to our approach, we can e.g. include natural forcings as part of the reference dynamics and treat anthropogenic forcings alone as extra perturbations.
 Time-dependent components of the reference dynamics can be associated with aperiodic perturbation (e.g. volcanic eruptions), periodic components (e.g. daily and seasonal cycle, astronomical and astrophysical modulations), or, in the case one treats a specific climatic subcomponent like the atmosphere (the ocean), slowly changing forcings associated with the coupling with the ocean (the ice).
-Since the climate is a complex system featuring natural variability over a vast range of time scales, our approach allows for a better physically grounded optimal fingerprinting method, able to deal with the effect of multiple sources of natural climate variability .
+Since the climate is a complex system featuring natural variability over a vast range of time scales, our approach allows for a better physically grounded optimal fingerprinting method, able to deal with the effect of multiple sources of natural climate variability.

 The more flexible methodology proposed here allows for performing fingerprinting and linking causally signal and forcings also for systems that not even approximately near a steady state.
 We can treat the case of systems whose reference state is described by non-autonomous components that cannot be treated perturbatively - as in the case of strong periodic forcing or of sequences of singular perturbations.
-Hence, we foresee applications in areas like neurosciences, biology, polymers, finance, and quantitative social sciences.
+Hence, we foresee applications in areas like neurosciences, biology, polymers, finance, and quantitative social sciences. {Additionally, our results allow one to simultaneously apply the fingerprinting method to multiple time slices, thus allowing for a global - in time - identification of the forcings.}

 In order to give more grounding to our results, we have applied the methodology developed in this paper to the investigation of the response of a variant of the Ghil-Sellers energy balance model where we introduce fairly nontrivial natural forcings associated with the sun spot cycle and volcanic eruptions.
 As a result of such forcings, there is no reference steady state.
 Following \cite{LucariniChekroun2024}, we introduce additional perturbations that are reminiscent of anthropogenic forcings, namely $CO_2$ increase and aerosols injection in the midlatitudes.
 We show that the response formulas we have developed in this paper are able to predict accurately the response of the system to $CO_2$ forcing even we study the problem using a severely coarse-grained approach, namely constructing a discrete Markov chain along the lines of Markov state modelling.
 Additionally, we have tested successfully the validity of the optimal fingerprinting method developed in this paper in identifying the two acting forcings.